Nikki Glaser’s Netflix special hilariously explains #MeToo stuff—without mentioning #MeToo

 It’s a savage critique of masculinity, a reversal of the gender paradigm where women are emotional weaklings frequently caught in the steel trap of men’s logic.
 Glaser’s material suggests that lots of women logically use sex as a means of managing men’s emotions.

 Rather than directly fighting to change the status quo of sexual politics, Glaser uses her comedy to mock it.
-Without ever once mentioning #MeToo, she makes men who act deeply wounded by the movement seem more like they’re throwing a needy tantrum.
+Without ever once mentioning #MeToo, she makes men who act deeply wounded by the movement seem more like they’re just throwing a needy tantrum.
+Somebody call the whaambulance.